CarbonChess/CarbonSite/readme.md

 - **Online**
   - Play online with someone anywhere in the world.
 - **Puzzles**
-  - Test your move-making skills on a variety of carefully constructed puzzles.
+  - Test your move-making skills on a variety of carefully-constructed puzzles.